 A normal cat's heart rate is 120–140 beats per minute.
 To count your cat's heart rate, place your hand just under the left "armpit" behind the front leg, and you'll be able to feel the heart as it thumps.
 Start your count from zero.
 Count for 30 seconds and then multiply by two.
 When stressed, heart rates will increase.
 If the cat is healthy, this will normalize once a cat calms down.
 Cats that suffer from heart disease, heart conditions (cardiomyopathy), or other diseases such as hyperthyroidism, may have increased resting heart rates of 200 beats per minute in some cases.

 04 of 05

-On average, a feline pregnancy lasts 63 days but can vary from 57 to 69 days.
-Non-spayed female cats will go into "heat" seasonally in the spring and fall and may go into heat several times during the season.
+On average a feline pregnancy lasts 63 days but can vary from 57 to 69 days.
+Non-spayed female cats will go into a "heat" seasonally in the spring and fall and may go into heat several times during the season.
 The period of heat lasts an average of about a week but can vary from three to 14 days.
-If a cat has been going through heat cycles every 10 days to two weeks, and suddenly stops, it is very likely she is pregnant.
+If a cat has been going through heat cycles every 10 days to two weeks, and then suddenly stops, it is very likely that she is pregnant.

 05 of 05

 Number of Teeth